Authentication

 4. **JWT token**: `~/.bricks/credentials.yaml` (set by `bricks login`)

 The first source found wins.
+The CLI also checks the current working directory for a `config.yaml`, which takes precedence over the home directory config.
 If you are getting unexpected behavior, check whether a higher-priority source is overriding your intended credentials.

 {% hint style="warning" %}